5 Ways To Remix The Classic Subway Tile

 2. Handmade Subway Tile

 I first saw this used in Emily Henderson’s kitchen and I might have gasped out loud.
 It has this wavy movement to it; it is truly jaw dropping.
 Emily used the Weathered White Zellige from Cle Tile.
 It is not cheap; would be great in a small space for a big impact.
+This is my favorite alternative for subway tile!

 From Cle Tile’s Instagram